Vishnumahes/Photogram/README.md

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ## Acknowledgments